rfchungl/Projects-Portfolio/RFR/ReadMe.md

 **Data Cleansing**

 I used two ways to cleanse the dataset and I worked by block.
 By that I mean I categorized them by food group then worked on standardizing the food names based on the food group.
+I some part I used Excel to create the food category and some part I used SAS EG to do the big bulk of cleansing. <br>

 [You can see my work here](https://github.com/rfchungl/Projects-Portfolio/blob/main/datamanagementplan.txt)